jpedro/jpedro.github.io/cto.md

 It seems to be a statistical fact.
-Most middle aged CTO that spent years climbing the corporate ladder find themselves in a critical role that is right into the middle of strategic thinking and planning meetings with no end in sight.
+Most middle aged CTO that spent years climbing the corporate ladder find themselves in a critical role that is right into the middle of "strategic" thinking and recurring planning meetings with no end in sight.

 And every second in meetings, is a second away from the keyboard.
 The keyboard that made them what they are today.
 The keyboard that will